Kottar

 Robert Caldwell describes the extent of Malayalam in the mid 19th century as extending from the vicinity of Mangalore in the north where it supersedes with Tulu and Kannada to Kottar beyond Pahrali River near Kanyakumari in the south where it begins to supersede with the Tamil and from Malabar Coast in the west to Western Ghats in the east besides the inhabited islands of Lakshadweep in the Arabian Sea.

 In the modern day, Kottar is the main commodities market area of Kanyakumari District.
 The main railway station of Nagercoil, the Nagercoil Junction is at Kottar.
 The only Government Ayurveda Medical College in Tamilnadu state is also at Kottar.

 History

-The history of Kottar stretches way back to the sangam period, Thirugnyana sambandhar, who lived in the 7th century A.D portrays about the natural beauty, business resources and the specialized art of Kottar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
+The history of Kottar stretches way back to the Sangam period.
+Thirugnyana Sambandhar, who lived in the 7th century A.D., portrays about the natural beauty, business resources and the specialized art of Kottar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
 He starts it with ‘Suchindrum Thalapuraanam’, which also mentions the Kottar name reason.
-In the literature "Pandi Kovai" of the 8th Century, it is mentioned that, Ninraseer Nedumaaran, a Pandian king who lived during the period of Thirugnyana Sambandhar invaded Kottar and conquered it.
-Thus he was called as ‘Kotaaru Azhitha Kon’.
+In the literature "Pandi Kovai" of the 8th century, it is mentioned that, Ninraseer Nedumaaran, a Pandian king who lived during the period of Thirugnyana Sambandhar, invaded Kottar and conquered it.
+Consequently, he earned the title 'Kotaaru Azhitha Kon.'